-The authors acknowledge financial support from the EU-funded Erasmus Mundus programme 'MathMods 2 the local fund of the University of L'Aquila 'DP-LAND' (Deterministic Particles for Local And Nonlocal 4
+The authors acknowledge financial support from the EU-funded Erasmus Mundus programme 'MathMods - Mathematical models in engineering: theory, methods, and applications' at the University of L'Aquila, from the local fund of the University of L'Aquila 'DP-LAND' (Deterministic Particles for Local And Nonlocal Dynamics) and from the Italian FFABR (Fondo di Finanziamento per le Attività di Base della Ricerca, Italian MIUR) funding scheme.
+We thank Emanuela Radici for useful suggestions on the readability of the manuscript and for proofreading it.